 1. Calculate Your Debt-to-Income Ratio

 One of the most important factors that mortgage lenders will consider is your debt-to-income ratio.
 It is generally expressed as a percentage, and represents how much of your income goes toward paying off debt each month.

-Specific DTI requirements depend on the loan you’re applying for, though they aren’t set in stone.
-The underwriting process for conventional loans — as well as loans backed by the Federal Housing Administration, Department of Veterans Affairs, and the U.S. Department of Agriculture — allows for higher DTIs in some cases.
-In fact, it’s possible for lenders to approve applicants with a DTI of 45% to 50%.
+Specific DTI ratio requirements depend on the type of loan you’re applying for, though they aren’t set in stone.
+The underwriting process for conventional loans — as well as loans backed by the Federal Housing Administration, Department of Veterans Affairs, and the Department of Agriculture — allows for higher DTI ratios in some cases.
+In fact, it’s possible for lenders to approve applicants with a DTI ratio of 45% to 50%.

-If you’re concerned that your DTI is too high, how do you qualify for a mortgage?
-There are a few things you can do to lower your DTI:
+If you’re concerned that your DTI ratio is too high, how do you qualify for a mortgage?
+There are a few things you can do to lower your DTI ratio:

 - Try to pay down some of your existing debt.
 This will reduce the amount you owe each month in relation to your earnings, which can give your mortgage application a boost.
 Of course, it’s easier said than done.